Christmas with the Fizz: Background

 Christmas with the Fizz was in the planning stages early in 2018, after the group had experienced chart success with their The F-Z of Pop album in late 2017.
 Producer Mike Stock came up with the idea of doing a Christmas-themed album, as he states, "from our first meeting, I always thought a Christmas record would work wonderfully with the band...because they are such a positive bunch of people and so much fun, it just really translates into Christmas cheer."
 Member Bobby McVay left the band in February, due to family commitments in Italy, reducing the act to a three-piece.
 Another challenge came a couple of months later as member Jay Aston was diagnosed with mouth cancer.
 As a result of this, she went into the studio early to record her vocals before she underwent surgery, there being a chance that she would not be able to sing again afterwards.
 She underwent surgery in early July.

 The songs for the album were mostly cover versions of Christmas standards, mixed with original compositions, "Don't Start Without Me" and "So Christmas", the latter being written by member Cheryl Baker's daughter Kyla.
 Mike Stock chose the majority of the songs, while member Mike Nolan selected "Mull of Kintyre" as a festive-period song that he'd liked; the group themselves chose "White Christmas" as they'd performed it live a number of times through the years.
 The album was released on 16 November 2018 with the lead single "Don't Start Without Me" being released a week later.
 The video of the single featured fans of the group, who had been selected through a campaign with Pledge Music.

 The album charted at No. 93 on the official UK Albums Chart, while it reached No. 65 in Scotland and went to No. 54 on the UK sales chart.
 Christmas with the Fizz met with mid to positive reviews, with The Herald saying that "[the group] were obviously loving every second of recording these songs and it radiates through the whole playlist".
 Concluding that it was "the seasonal album you didn't know you needed".
-Classic Pop magazine awarded the album a three-star review.
+Classic Pop awarded the album a three-star review.